This Kubernetes tutorial gives you an overview and talks about the fundamentals & Kubernetes Tutorial.

 For Simplified deployment, Kubeapps provides an in-cluster toolset of over 100 Kubernetes ready applications that are packaged as Helm charts and kubeless functions.

-This is a web-based community designed to discover, rate, and review pre-packaged kubernetes applications, which are accessible with kubernetes cluster.
+This is a web-based community designed to discover, rate, and review pre-packaged Kubernetes applications, which are accessible with the Kubernetes cluster.

-Kubernetes at a minimum can Schedule and run utility packing containers on clusters of each bodily and digital machines. but, it additionally permits builders to ‘cut the cord’ to bodily and digital machines, transferring from a number-centric infrastructure to a field-centric one providing several advantages that inherit to containers.
+Kubernetes at a minimum can Schedule and run utility packing containers on clusters of each bodily and digital machine. but, it additionally permits builders to ‘cut the cord’ to bodily and digital machines, transferring from a number-centric infrastructure to a field-centric one providing several advantages that inherit to containers.
 It provides the infrastructure required to build a complete container-centric development environment.
-Kubernetes comes with an underlying technology to Docker,that has already baked into the Linux Kernel for some time.
+Kubernetes comes with an underlying technology to Docker, that has already been baked into the Linux Kernel for some time.

 Kubernetes allows users to deploy cloud-native applications and manage them exactly according to their requirements anywhere and at every point of time.
 Its key features include: